lorenries/lries.com/site/content/writing/using-open-source-news-apps-for-non-profits-and-advocacy.md

 ---
-title: "Using Open Source News Applications for Non-Profits and Advocacy"
+title: "How Non-Profits Can Use Open Source News Applications for Fun and/or Advocacy"
 date: 2017-12-10T19:57:40-05:00
 draft: false
 ---